johnsosoka/jscom-python-common/CONTRIBUTING.md

 ## Release Process

-Releases are fully automated via GitHub Actions workflow.
-The workflow ensures all CI checks pass, creates a PR with version updates, waits for checks, merges the PR, and creates the release.
+Releases use a two-stage GitHub Actions workflow that requires manual approval.
+The **Release Preparation** workflow creates a PR with version updates, then the **Release Finalization** workflow (triggered after PR merge) creates the tag and GitHub Release after manual approval via GitHub Environments.

 ### Pre-Release Checklist